ironcev/thp.im/_posts/2015-04-23-the-three-laws-of-a-symptom-fix-removal-and-reappearance.md

 If the UI itself is not covered with automated tests and the problematic usage appears somewhere out of the main application use cases or even worse appears only when certain conditions are met - the reintroduced could easily remain unnoticed by programmers and testers.

 ##To Be Continued...
 I hope that the example, although simplified, was illustrative enough.
-In my next post I'll use the same bug to demonstrate *The Second Law of a Symptom Fix*.
+In my [next post]({% post_url 2015-06-07-the-three-laws-of-a-symptom-fix-mutation-and-spreading %}) I use the same bug to demonstrate *The Second Law of a Symptom Fix*.